GIS4DEV/GIS4DEV.github.io/popup.md

+---
+layout: post
+title: How to edit Leaflet popups
+---

 ## How to edit Leaflet popups.

 The QGIS2WEB plugin automatically creates plain Jane popups with all of the attributes of your layer(s) and no labels.
 The popup is created in the `bindPopup()` function, which first creates a popupContent text string with some code for the popup's content.